 Be sure your gas supply is right for your heater.
 Otherwise, call dealer where you bought the heater for proper type heater.

 CLEARANCES TO COMBUSTIBLES

-WARNING: Maintain the minimum clearances.
-If possible, provide greater clearances from floor, ceiling, and adjoining wall.
+A WARNING: You must maintain the minimum clearances.
+If you can, provide greater clearances from floor, ceiling, and adjoining wall.
 Measure from outermost point of heater.